KILTprotocol/docs/docs/develop/03_workshop/07_done.md

 ## Congrats!

-Well done.
+Well done!
 You know understand the main actors in KILT, the `Claimers`, `Attesters` and `Verifiers`.

 You also learned how to:
 - create accounts